What is a hybrid work model?

-The hybrid working model is a location-flexible arrangement, allowing employees to combine onsite and offsite work as they and their employers see fit.
-Following the lifting of COVID lockdowns worldwide, a wide range of hybrid arrangements have emerged, granting employees flexibility that was seldom offered before.
+The hybrid working model is a location-flexible arrangement that allows people to combine on-site and off-site work as they and their employers see fit.
+Following the lifting of COVID-19 lockdowns worldwide, a wide range of hybrid arrangements have emerged, granting employees flexibility that was seldom offered before.

 Many large corporations around the world have announced that they will allow more workers to continue working from home post-pandemic, including Microsoft, Google, Facebook, and Twitter.
 As we all reimagine the future of work, the benefits of remote and hybrid work for employees and employers are becoming clear.

 We set out to understand the value of hybrid work, and its impact on people’s general feelings toward their places of work, productivity, and wellbeing during the pandemic.
 To do this, we surveyed 1,000 UK-based full-time employees aged 18+ across all industries who had continued working full-time throughout the first COVID-19 lockdown.
 This survey followed a study we conducted in the US which explored attitudes and opinions about remote work and productivity.